 A lot of the team’s success at self-management is the result of collaboration on the Jostle platform.
 The team publishes internal communications to help explain the team’s decision-making and review processes, as well as its culture.
 This is extra work for the team, of course, but it also serves as a valuable source of information for new hires.

-Another self-managed company, The Diary, uses their Jostle intranet to support and propel their teams and projects across locations globally.
+Another self-managed company, The Diary, uses their Jostle platform to support and propel their teams and projects across locations globally.

 The demise of self-managed teams, according to critics, is often the result of a perceived lack of accountability in a leaderless environment, as well as invisible power structures that seem to inevitably crop up and cause trouble.